 Day 3 Delhi to Udaipur – by air

 This morning transfer to Delhi Airport for your onward flight to Udaipur.
-On your arrival you will be met and transferred to the Jagat Niwas Palace Hotel for a two night stay or upgrade to the Leela Palace Hotel or Taj Lake Palace Hotel.
+On your arrival you will be met and transferred to the Jagat Niwas Palace Hotel for a two night stay.
+Alternatively upgrade to the Leela Palace Hotel or the Taj Lake Palace Hotel.
 With its white marble palaces, languid deep blue lakes, well-tended gardens and a back-drop of endless green hills, Udaipur is one of Rajasthan's most attractive cities.
 (B)

 Day 4 Udaipur

 After breakfast visit the City Palace, an impressive complex of several palaces which overlook Lake Pichola and are still owned by the Maharaja of Udaipur.
 Places of interest here include the Mor Chowk court, Manak Mahal, Chini ki Chitra Mahal and the Queen's Palace.
 Also visit the Fateh Prakash Palace and its unique Crystal Gallery and grand Durbar Hall.
 From the City Palace return on foot to the old town and the intricately carved Jagdish Mandir temple ending the day with a sunset cruise on Lake Pichola.
 (B)

 Day 5 Udaipur to Narlai – 130kms

 Today leave Udaipur and drive to the Jain temple complex at Ranakpur.
 The most famous of the temples here was built in 1439 and is particularly beautiful.
 Later continue to the bustling rural village of Narlai to stay overnight at the delightful Rawla Narlai which was once a favourite hunting lodge of the Jodhpur Royal family.
 (B)